 After a bushfire

 Following major bushfires, Parks Victoria assesses the extent of damage in fire affected parks before reopening.
-Issues that we commonly encounter in fire damaged parks include burnt trees at risk of falling and destroyed assets such as campsites, cabins, picnic tables, bridges and toilets.
+Issues that we commonly encounter in fire damaged parks include burnt trees at risk of falling and destroyed assets such as campsites, cabins, picnic tables, bridges, signs and toilets.

 The process we follow in reopening parks includes: